brentleeper/from_postgres/README.md

 # from_postgres
-Base engine for custom bulk data exports from PostgreSQL to one of many file types
+Base engine for custom data exports from PostgreSQL to one of many file types

 Be sure to set up your DB connections in the sql_config.py file